zulip/zulip/templates/zerver/help/keyboard-shortcuts.md

 * [Menus](#menus)

 !!! warn ""
-    Note: Keyboard shortcuts for Mac OS X have been enclosed in parenthesis.
+    Note: We note how to enter keyboard shortcuts using keys not present on MacOS keyboard in parentheticals below.

 ## Navigation